quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part15_Dyna_Integrated.md

 #### Maze Task Description
 Background context: This task describes a simple maze where an agent moves from a start state (S) to a goal state (G).
-The environment has a discount factor  \(\gamma = 0.95\), and rewards are zero except on transitions into the goal state, which have a reward of +1.
+The environment has a discount factor $\gamma = 0.95$, and rewards are zero except on transitions into the goal state, which have a reward of +1.
 :p What is the basic setup of this maze task?
 ??x
 The agent starts at state S and must navigate through the maze to reach state G to receive a +1 reward.
 After reaching the goal, it returns to the start state for the next episode.
-The discount factor \(\gamma = 0.95\) means future rewards are discounted.
+The discount factor $\gamma = 0.95$ means future rewards are discounted.
 ```java
 // Pseudocode for episode loop
 while (episode < maxEpisodes) {